-The City's primary focus in the Civic Center over recent decades has been the construction and renovation of its public buildings.
+The City's primary focus in the area over recent decades has been the construction and renovation of its public buildings.
 The most recent plan to focus on the area's public realm is the 1998 "San Francisco Civic Center Historic District Improvement Project."
 Most of the project's design concepts have not been implemented.
 Since then, multiple departments have created design plans for individual public spaces within the Civic Center, but the City currently lacks a modern comprehensive plan that ensures a cohesive and coordinated approach to public realm design.

-The Civic Center has experienced significant changes since the last plan for its public realm was created.
-New cultural facilities such as the Asian Art Museum (1997), SF Jazz Center (2013), and ACT's Strand Theatre (2015) have furthered the Civic Center's role as a premier arts and culture destination.
-The area's residential population has also grown.
-In recent years, about 4,000 new housing units have been added to the planning pipeline for the area immediately south of the Civic Center, per the 2007 Market & Octavia Area Plan.
+During the Civic Center's centennial in 2015, the City advanced a variety of plans and smaller-scale projects that analyze and propose improvements to the area.
+Concurrently, 4,000 new housing units have been added to the planning pipeline for the area immediately south of the Civic Center, per the 2007 Market & Octavia Area Plan.
 Further, a revitalized Central Market has seen thousands of new jobs move into the area along Market Street.
 The area's rapidly growing residential and worker population, when combined with the existing population in the Tenderloin and other nearby neighborhoods, will place increasing demands on the Civic Center's limited public space.
-As a result, there has been a growing realization that the time is ripe for a renewed long-term vision for the Civic Center's public realm that takes into account the modern aspirations and needs of the neighborhood and the City.
+As a result, there has been a growing realization that the time is ripe for a renewed long-term vision for the Civic Center's public realm that takes into account the modern aspirations and needs of the City.

-During the Civic Center's centennial in 2015, the City advanced a variety of plans and smaller-scale projects that analyze and propose improvements to the area.
-The Civic Center Public Realm Plan will build off of these recent efforts to create a unified vision for improvements to the Civic Center's streets, plazas, and other public spaces.
+The Civic Center Public Realm Plan will coordinate with other City projects to create a unified vision for improvements to the Civic Center's streets, plazas, and other public spaces.
 It will build partnerships and seek input from the numerous community groups, cultural organizations, residents, workers, and other stakeholders in the Civic Center.
 Although the Plan will be led by Planning, it will be an interdepartmental project with a goal of creating a cohesive and coordinated City approach to any long-term design changes within the Civic Center's public realm.